 Mid-Range Travelers ($10 and up): A basic private room at a budget hotel costs about $30 - $40.
 Mid range hotels with better amenities cost about $60 - $70 for a double bedroom.
 There are many affordable lodges with swimming pool and in-house restaurants in the tourist areas, costing about $30 - $50 per night.
 Airbnbs average at about $40 for a private room, and about $75 for an entire unit.

 Other Accommodation Options: If your budget allows, splurge on a few nights and stay at a boutique lodge or a private villa.
 In Pangani, I spent a few nights at The Tides Lodge and The Mawimbi Villa, and I absolutely loved the experience.
-The Tides Lodge offers bungalows nestled in the sand, and they are literally steps away from the beautiful beach.
 The in-house restaurant was impressive and I fed myself quite well there!
 The Mawimbi Villa is perfect for travelers in a group.
 It’s a mansion with six animal-themed bedrooms right on the sand with a full-time private cook.
 Oh did I mention that it’s got an awesome pool as well?

 Local Eats ($1 - $5): Food can be unbelievably cheap or pretty expensive in Tanzania.
 On the mainland, expect to find meat stews and grilled meat at most restaurants; on the coast, seafood is the main dish.
 Fruit is incredible and fresh – I bought 20-odd mangoes for about $1.50.
 It is that cheap!
 Some famous Tanzanian dishes include Mandaazi, which resembles doughnut but with a savory twist, and Nyama Choma, a delicious barbeque meat.